matildaz/ControlObjects/README.md

 # ControlObjects
 This is my training project.
 Here you can print any number from 0 to 255 and the programm shows you the number in binary form.
-It better works on Iphone 11

 ## Here are some screenshots
 ![Screenshot #1](https://github.com/matildaz/ControlObjects/blob/main/Screenshots/ScreenView1@2.png)